Kohl's

 Kohl's Corporation (Kohl's is stylized in all caps) is an American department store retail chain.
-It currently has 1,165 locations, operating stores in every U.S. state except Hawaii.
+It currently has 1,174 locations, operating stores in every U.S. state except Hawaii.
 The company was founded by Polish immigrant Maxwell Kohl, who opened a corner grocery store in Milwaukee, Wisconsin, in 1927.
 It went on to become a successful chain in the local area, and in 1962 the company branched out by opening its first department store.
 British American Tobacco Company took a controlling interest in the company in 1972 while still managed by the Kohl Family, and in 1979, the corporation was sold to BATUS Inc. A group of investors purchased the company in 1986 from British American Tobacco and took it public in 1992.

 Kohl's is headquartered in the Milwaukee suburb of Menomonee Falls, Wisconsin.
 It became the largest department store chain in the United States in May 2012, surpassing its competitor JCPenney.
 The company is listed on both the S&P 400 and the Fortune 500.
 In terms of revenue, the chain was the 23rd-largest retailer in the United States in 2019.

-As of May 2025, the Acting CEO of Kohl's is Michael Bender, following the firing of Ashley Buchanan, who served as CEO for less than five months.
-Tom Kingsbury previously served as CEO from 2022 to early 2025, replacing Michelle Gass.